-If more than one person is shelled into a server, and all are trying to fix a problem, it is possible that they could step on each others’ toes.
+If more than one person is shelled into a server, and all are trying to fix a problem, it is possible that they could step on each other’s toes.
 How horrible would it be if two people intending to fix the issue ended up making it worse?
-It would be grand if the shell provided a simple yet mighty command that displayed all of the users who are shelled in.
+It would be grand if the shell provides a simple yet strong command that displayed all the users who are shelled in.

 As it turns out, Linux does have such a command:

 That’s right: simply typing the small and mighty w into your shell and hitting enter will give you a wealth of information on who is doing what on the server at a given time.

 root@host [~]# w 18:19:42 up 350 days, 14:14, 1 user, load average: 0.15, 0.05, 0.01 USER TTY FROM LOGIN@ IDLE JCPU PCPU WHAT root ttyp0 10.30.6.167 18:19 749days 0.01s 0.00s w

 A lot of information is packed into a few lines; let’s unpack it.

 - The first line shows what you would see if you ran the uptime command.
 While uptime is a fast way to find out what the load on a server is, w is even faster.

 - The next line lists the information that you’ll see below: